The Health and Longevity Benefits of Calorie Restriction

 The good news!
 All of these signs are slowed down by calorie restriction

 Should you try out a CRON diet?

-Dr Luigi Fontana at Washington University in St Louis has shown that in humans, CR has a powerful effect in disease prevention.
+Dr Luigi Fontana at Washington University in St Louis has shown that in humans, CR has a powerful effect on disease prevention.
 People on calorie restriction experienced health improvements to a large degree.
 Most of the participants had similar biomarkers as people who were decades younger.
-Luigi Fontana believes that people on long term calorie restriction will live much longer than their family and peers.
+Luigi Fontana believes that people on long-term calorie restriction will live much longer than their family and peers.